Warehouses in North America incur about $500,000 in losses every eleven days due to unforeseen risks.

 - Keep the gate to the exterior yard area locked at all times when the warehouse is closed.

-- Provide audible exit alarms on all doors designated as emergency exit only doors.
+- Provide audible exit alarms on all emergency exit doors.

-- Set up a visitor register and do not allow visitors or delivery drivers to wander throughout the warehouse.
+- Set up a visitor register and do not allow visitors or delivery drivers to go through the warehouse unaccompanied.

 C) Install electronic security and surveillance systems

-- Install electronic access control systems to control access into high-value rooms or cages.
-The access control system should be capable of providing an audit trail of who entered the cage and when.
+- Electronic systems can control access into high-value rooms or cages.
+The access control system should be capable of providing an audit trail of who entered the cage, when, and for how long.

-- Install video surveillance systems to record activity in high-value cages and rooms.
+- Use video surveillance systems to record activity in high-value cages and rooms.
 Cameras should be placed to view entrance points as well as interior areas.